The Montessori Network

 Talking Montessori webinars

 Talking Montessori is a series of weekly webinars for practitioners, students and parents, featuring discussions from across the Montessori and Early Years community.
-Take a look to see what’s coming up this week!
+We are taking a break for the summer and will be back in the Autumn.
+You can access previous show recordings below.

 What is Montessori?